julio4/zap/README.md

 By integrating with AirStack, ZAP can provide robust, accurate, and reliable verification for its users.
 The strong compatibility between AirStack's APIs and our oracle enables a seamless data exchange, ensuring efficient and speedy statement verification.

-In our journey towards a more decentralized and privacy-focused world, we appreciate support and services provided by AirStack.
+In our journey towards a more privacy-focused world, we appreciate support and services provided by AirStack.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Key Features

-- Trustlessness: We have incorporated steps in our smart contracts to ensure trustlessness by verifying the signature input and checking the statement truthfulness.
+- Trustlessness: We have incorporated steps in our smart contracts to ensure trustlessness and no data manipulation.
 - Privacy Preservation: Users can verify statements about their Ethereum wallets without revealing unnecessary information.
-- Interoperability: ZAP connects Ethereum and Mina, leveraging the strengths of both.
+- Interoperability: ZAP connects Ethereum and Mina, leveraging the strengths of both blockchains.
-- User-friendly: Users can easily specify the statement they wish to verify through our frontend.
+- User-friendly: Users can easily specify the statement they wish to verify through our frontend by following a few simple steps.

 ### Example of statements